fmhy/edit/STORAGE.md

 ## Drive Formatting / File Deletion

-* **Note** - These just delete files, if you're looking for security and to leave no file traces, its best to encypt the whole disk instead.
+* **Note** - These just delete files, if you're looking for security and to leave no file traces, it's best to encrypt the whole disk instead.

 * ⭐ **[SDelete](https://learn.microsoft.com/en-us/sysinternals/downloads/sdelete)**